xenshreyas/Monstermon/README.md

 ## <span style="color:AliceBlue"> **What will the application do?**

 <div style="text-align: justify">
 <p>The application will implement monster collection and battling.
 Monsters will have certain attributes such as names, types and health-points.
 The application will allow users to create and name monsters, choose their types and the amount of health-points they have.
 Then, they will be able to compose a team of 5 monsters that can battle amongst another team of 5 monsters.
-The application will then battle the two teams, and determine the victor of the battle. </p>
+The application will then battle the two teams, and determine the victor of the battle.
+The application can be closed and reopened, and all progress made will remain intact.
+As such, users can run the program anytime, anywhere and enjoy the world of Monstermon. </p>
 </div>

 ### <span style="color:Beige"> Monster Collection </span>

 <div style="text-align: justify">
-<p></p>
+<p>Monsters can be collected by creating a new Monster, with a name, type and health-points and adding it to a particular team.
+These teams can then be used to battle against each other.</p>
 </div>

 ### <span style="color:Beige"> Monster Battling </span>